 By the late 1890s, the neighborhood around Madison Square Park was losing some of its luster.
-After being the center of New York’s social scene for twenty-five years, some of its leading hotels and restaurants began to close, including Delmonico’s.
-It moved there from Union Square in 1876, and now relocated again, this time to Fifth Avenue and 44th Street.
-Despite this notable departure, Madison Square was still a stylish part of town, prompting Jean and Louis Martin to take over Delmonico’s lease on the 26th Street location, well-situated between Fifth Avenue and Broadway.
+After being the center of New York’s social scene for twenty-five years, some of its leading hotels and restaurants began to close, including Delmonico’s which moved there from Union Square in 1876, and now relocated to Fifth Avenue and 44th Street.
+Despite this notable departure, Madison Square was still a stylish part of town, prompting Jean and Louis Martin to take over Delmonico’s lease on the 26th Street, well-situated between Fifth Avenue and Broadway.
 The French-born brothers refurbished the old building, giving it the latest flourishes of Art Nouveau design, and renamed it the Café Martin.

 |Café Martin (1903)|

 Opening in February 1902, the Café Martin became a gathering spot for the beau monde, referring to that segment of the fashionable elite which would later be called “café society.”
 It was one the most interesting restaurants of the era, as illustrated by the following chronology of menus covering its ten-year history.
 Appearing in a variety of formats and styles, these menus show how the cuisine evolved, reflecting the changing tastes of the upper-class Americans at a time when the country’s influence in the world was rising.
 Nevertheless, when the era that spawned luxurious restaurants of this type finally came to an end, it was driven by social forces that could not be forestalled, even by moving further uptown.